anr-bmbf-pivot/draft-lenders-core-dnr/draft-lenders-core-dnr.md

 identify classic transport layer security, the question is raised if this is needed or even helpful for when there is only object security.
 There is an ALPN ID for CoAP over TLS that is defined in
 {{-coap-tcp}}.
-As using the same ALPN ID for different transport layers is not recommended, another ALPN ID for CoAP over DTLS is introduced in {{-coap-dtls-svcb}}.
+As using the same ALPN ID for different transport layers is not recommended, another ALPN ID for CoAP over DTLS is introduced in {{-coap-dtls-alpn}}.
 Object security may be selected in addition to transport layer security or without it.
 Additionally, different CoAP transports can be selected, which may be orthogonal to the transport security.
 For instance, DTLS can be used over transports other than UDP.
 The selection of CoAP transport